ANUJ1994k/DOM-Assignment1/README.md

 # DOM-Assignment1
-This Repository is created for solving DOM1 class
+This Repository is created for solving CAP-12-First Steps in DOM: Navigating and Manipulating Web Pages